timtimer11/GCP-Stocks-Processing-and-Forecast/README.md

 ### Cloud Storage: stocks-historical-data
 Cloud Storage bucket that stores all data passed from PubSub topic "stocks-data".

+### VertexAi Notebook
+Jupyter Notebook to train ARIMA model, forecast weighted volume average price for each stock, and upload forecasted data to the corresponding BigQuery table.

 ### BigQuery
 Data warehouse to store data for each day in separate tables.